-Proposed Local Law No. 1 - Meeting Procedure Local Law 2017 Draft Community Impact Statement
+Proposed Local Law No. 1 - - Meeting Procedure Local Law 2017 Draft Community Impact Statement

-Penalties The Local Law creates a minimal number of offences.
+The Local Law creates a minimal number of offences.
 Penalties for these offences are considered reasonable.
 Benchmarking indicates the penalties prescribed are reasonable when compared with equivalent local laws of other municipalities.
 The penalties applying to all existing Local Law clauses were considered and reviewed and no new offences were prescribed.
-Permits and Fees The proposed Local Law does not make provision for the issue of permits and does not prescribe any fees.
-Performance standards or prescriptive Not applicable.
-Comparison with neighbouring like Latrobe City Council utilised the LGPro Better Local Laws Program in the drafting of this Local Law.
-Councils Benchmarking has been conducted with Banyule City Council, Baw Baw Shire Council, Bass Coast Shire Council, City of Melbourne, City of Warrnambool, East Gippsland Rural Council, Mornington Peninsula Shire Council, Mildura Rural City Council, South Gippsland Shire Council, Wangaratta Rural City Council, Wellington Shire Council and Yarra Ranges Shire Council.
+The proposed Local Law does not make provision for the issue of permits and does not prescribe any fees.
+Not applicable.
+Latrobe City Council utilised the LGPro Better Local Laws Program in the drafting of this Local Law.
+Benchmarking has been conducted with Banyule City Council, Baw Baw Shire Council, Bass Coast Shire Council, City of Melbourne, City of Warrnambool, East Gippsland Rural Council, Mornington Peninsula Shire Council, Mildura Rural City Council, South Gippsland Shire Council, Wangaratta Rural City Council, Wellington Shire Council and Yarra Ranges Shire Council.
 The proposed Local Law is not substantially different from the meeting procedure local laws of other Victorian councils.
-Charter of Human Rights and The Victorian Charter of Human Rights and Responsibilities (the Charter) contains twenty basic rights that promote and protect the values of freedom, respect, equality and dignity.
-Responsibilities The proposed Local Law has been considered in accordance with the Victorian Charter of Human Rights and Responsibilities.
+The Victorian Charter of Human Rights and Responsibilities (the Charter) contains twenty basic rights that promote and protect the values of freedom, respect, equality and dignity.
+The proposed Local Law has been considered in accordance with the Victorian Charter of Human Rights and Responsibilities.
 No inconsistencies have been identified.
 Particular consideration was given to the following rights under the charter: Right to recognition and equality before the law Right to privacy and reputation Right to freedom of expression Peaceful assembly and freedom of association Right to take part in public life Right to a fair hearing